 - Interprets regulations impacting research.

-- Assists with applications, manages the review process, and provides administrative support for the IRB, IACUC, and IBC.
+- Assists with applications, manages the review process, and provides administrative support for the IRB and IACUC.

 - Assures that policies and procedures for compliance with research-related regulations are up-to-date and reviewed regularly.